Dushyantgoswami/docs/docs/developers/cosmwasm-rollapp/setup.md

 source "$HOME/.cargo/env"
 rustup default stable && rustup target list --installed && rustup target add wasm32-unknown-unknown
 ```

+## Install Docker

+Containerization technology that enables the creation and use of Linux® containers.
+To install, head to the [Install Docker Engine page](https://docs.docker.com/engine/install/).

 Next let's see how to run a Wasm RollApp sequencer!